abdullahalsheeha/Semantic-Segmentation/README.md

 # Semantic-Segmentation

-The goal of projrct is to use semantic segmentation to classify each pixel of the car in the image and remove studio background.
+The goal of projrct is to use semantic segmentation to classify each pixel of the car in the image.

 ### Data Set Summary & Exploration